 Spaying and neutering our pets—and advocating that others do the same—is the most effective way we can help reduce the need for animal shelters and help those in existence have a stronger impact.
 We all share responsibility to encourage our friends, co-workers and families to make this happen.

 The annual RCHS Spay-ghetti Dinner is designed to draw attention to this important issue and to raise money for effective spay/neuter programs.
-Check out our News and Events pages to see when the next Spay-ghetti Dinner will be, and join us in spreading the word!
+Watch our Facebook page for announcements about when the next Spay-ghetti Dinner will be held.
+You can also check our News and Events pages for details and join us in spreading the word!

-RCHS is actively involved in addressing the overpopulation of community cats in our area through our trap-neuter-return program.
-We are always looking for volunteers for assist with this effort and donations to help support it.
-Watch our website and Facebook page for details.
+RCHS is actively involved in addressing the overpopulation of community cats in our area through our Trap-Neuter-Vaccinate-Return (TNVR) program.
+We are always looking for volunteers to assist with this effort.
+If you'd like to help, contact us for details.